Half the world is now fully vaccinated. But the global divide is stark, experts say.

 Yet less than 11 percent of people in low-income countries have received at least one dose, Our World in Data says.
 That number jumps to about 55 percent for lower-middle-income countries and nearly 80 percent for both upper-middle-income and high-income nations.

 The United States, countries of the European Union and others were criticized for buying up most of the early global supply of coronavirus vaccines.
 Covax, a U.N.-backed global vaccine-sharing initiative, was created in April 2020 as a way of ensuring that the rest of the world could access the vaccines it needed.
-It initially struggled to secure enough doses because supplies were limited and went to the highest bidder.
+The effort initially struggled to secure enough doses because supplies were limited and went to the highest bidder.

 Now vaccine doses are less scarce.
-Covax shipped its billionth dose in mid-January, and according to the World Health Organization, African countries were sent twice as many vaccine doses in January as were shipped six months ago.
+Covax shipped its billionth dose in mid-January, and according to the World Health Organization, African countries were sent twice as many vaccine doses in January as six months ago.

 As the supply grows, there are other reasons some countries are not hitting vaccination targets, public health experts say.